Hot desking for the hybrid workplace

 hot desking for the hybrid workplace

-The post-pandemic rise of remote work and hybrid working environments has forced us to look at our office space in a new light.
+The rise of remote work and hybrid working environments has forced us to look at our office space in a new light.

 The traditional office, where employees work at a desk all day long, is no longer the standard.
 Agility defines the new workplace.